API Service Component

 UPDATE Operation

-Modifies an existing record in the database.
+Modifies existing records in the database.

 When to use:

-- PUT requests updating existing records
+- PUT/PATCH requests updating existing records

 - Modifying specific fields